Roller – A robot using wheels or similar full rotation capable component contacting the arena to move.

 3) Arena Rules

-3a) All battles must take place in a battle box, regardless of weapons being used in the battle.
+3a) All battles must take place in an arena, regardless of weapons being used in the battle.
 Arena doors must be closed before any fight begins, regardless of weapon type.

-3b) The arena will be a raised platform with an area of at least 30 inches (762mm) square.
+3c) The arena will be a raised platform with a recommended area of at least 30 inches (762mm) square.

-3c) At least half of the edge of the arena must be unwalled, to allow robots to drop directly into the ditch that surrounds the arena.
-50mm is the recommended height for arena walls.
+3d) It is recommended that at least 25% of the edge of the arena must be un-walled, to allow robots to drop directly into the pit or dropoff that surrounds the arena.

 4e) Robots may hold or pin each other for a maximum of 20 seconds.
-The judge will give a verbal warning at 15 seconds into any holding or pinning, for the contestants to disengage.
-Should they not do so within final 5 seconds then the battle will be paused and the robots returned to their respective corners.
+The judge will give a verbal warning for the contestants to disengage.
+If they are unable to do so the battle will be paused and the robots separated where they are.
 The battle will then recommence immediately.

 4f) Outside manipulation is not permitted during the contest (they may be manipulated by a judge during a pause in the battle, as described in the previous rule).

 4g) A Clusterbot will have lost when all of its botlets have been eliminated